ikem-krueger/ikem-krueger.github.io/_drafts/2022-02-02-asus-h81m-a-nvme-mod.md

 - Parts
 - Install SSD on PCIe-adapter
-- UEFI patchen mit MMTool
+- Patch the UEFI with MMTool
 - Activate the Windows built-in NVMe driver during the early boot phase
 - Clone Windows with Macrium Reflect